 Also, do not use text messaging to communicate with others about the event.
 Unfortunately, many innocent comments or statements can be taken out of context and made to appear incriminating.

 As part of the investigation, law enforcement officials will scour your phone records, social media accounts, and text messages.
 As a result, the police will look for any statements you made about the incident that may be incriminating.

 In turn, the prosecutor will display your posts to a judge or jury to use your words against you during a trial.

 Hire a Criminal Defense Attorney with Extensive Experience Defending Cases Involving Self-Defense

 Many lawyers advertise that they handle criminal assault defense.
 Unfortunately, most of these attorneys often have minimal experience defending persons charged with a Pennsylvania assault crime.

-As a PA criminal assault defense lawyer, I have personally defended over 500 assault cases in Pennsylvania County Courts.
+As a PA criminal assault defense lawyer, I have defended over 500 assault cases in Pennsylvania County Courts.
 Above all, I have been highly successful in assault cases involving self-defense, also known as a justification defense.

 Contact Me to Fight Your Simple Assault Case in Court

-Phone lines are open 24 hours a day at (215) 752-5282.
+Contact me at (215) 752-5282.
 Appointments are available after business hours and on weekends.
 Call today for a free consultation or fill out the confidential contact form for an immediate response.